jgmitchell257/thistle/README.md

 May or may not be useful to others.

+## Why
+These are things I always find myself using and/or recreating regularly for my day to day work.

+I'm a big believer in open source and figure if someone else can use them, make them better, or simply learn something new then I want that to happen.

 ## Tools
 ### get_wbx_status.py
 Pulls status for Webex based services from https://status.webex.com/ and displays them in human friendly CLI output.